cndkczy/Cofe/README.md

 GUI development: Zaki Jubery

+### Updated Version
+* This version of COFE is specifically designed for users who marked a red line or red tape along the soil line during the image-capturing session.
+COFE employs automatic detection of the red line to identify the soil line, thereby eliminating the need for manual selection during the image-processing session.
 ### Features
 * COFE uses automated digital trimming of outlier roots to improve the estimation of root angles.
 * COFE is optimized for use on adult, field-grown plants.
 * Two steps process: image pre-processing and trait extraction.
-Image processing step faciliates user to annotate soil line.
+Image processing step faciliates user to annotate soil line. (for this updated version, this step is not required)
 * COFE is an adaptation of our existing software ARIA (Pace et al. 2014) which was developed for lab-based phenotyping of immature root systems.
 * Modular framework that allows extensions.
 * GUI based framework for ease of use.